ChelRono/DELANI-STUDIO/README.md

 ## Behaviour Driven Development

 1. Portfolio section
--When you click the image it displays the project name 2.What to do section
+-When you click the image it displays the project name.

+2.What to do section
 -Here the three icons onclicking them you get descriptions of each